lucianux/english/A1/README.md

 In short answers we use none.
 Example:
 - ‘How much time do you have?’
 ‘None.’

-******* whose, possessive ‘s – Whose is this?
+## Whose, possessive ‘s – Whose is this?
 It’s Mike’s

-- Possessive 's - Form

--- Singular noun + ‘s
-Example
-Anna’s clothes, Chris’s wife, the student’s books, etc.

--- Plural noun ending in -s + ‘ (apostrophe)
-Example
-The students’ books, the boys’ toys, the teachers’ lounge, etc.

--- Irregular plural noun (NOT ending in -s) + ‘s Example
-The children’s toys, men’s clothes, etc.

--- When one thing belongs to two or more people, add ‘s only after the last noun.
-Example
-Paul and Katherine’s house, Anna and George’s car, etc.

---When we have two or more people, and each person has one thing, we add ‘s after each person.
-Example
-Anna’s and George’s cars (Anna’s car and George’s car), Sally’s and Tim’s computers (Sally’s computer and Tim’s computer).

-- Possessive 's - Use

--- We use ‘s to show that something belongs to a person (or a pet) or to talk about relationships between people.
-Examples
-This is Peter‘s father.
-(NOT the father of Peter) Peter and Mary‘s car is red.
-My cat‘s ears are white.

--- We also use the possessive ‘s to talk about shops and houses.
-Examples
-I am at John‘s. (= at John’s house)
-I need to go to the chemist‘s. (= the chemist’s shop)

-- Possessive of

--- We use "of" and NOT "‘s" when we talk about things (and not people or pets).
-Examples
-the end of the street (NOT the street’s end) a picture of the eclipse (NOT the eclipse’s picture) the man of the match (NOT the match’s man)

-- Compound nouns - the city center

--- With nouns that are used together very often, we often use them together without of and without ‘s Examples a school bus the city center the car key

-- Whose

-- Use 1 / We use the question word "whose" to ask about possession.
+### Possessive 's - Form

+Singular noun + ‘s.
+Example:
+- Anna’s clothes, Chris’s wife, the student’s books, etc.

+Plural noun ending in -s + ‘ (apostrophe).
+Example:
+- The students’ books, the boys’ toys, the teachers’ lounge, etc.

+Irregular plural noun (NOT ending in -s) + ‘s.
+Example:
+- The children’s toys, men’s clothes, etc.

+When one thing belongs to two or more people, add ‘s only after the last noun.
+Example:
+- Paul and Katherine’s house, Anna and George’s car, etc.

+When we have two or more people, and each person has one thing, we add ‘s after each person.
+Example:
+- Anna’s and George’s cars (Anna’s car and George’s car), Sally’s and Tim’s computers (Sally’s computer and Tim’s computer).

+### Possessive 's - Use

+We use ‘s to show that something belongs to a person (or a pet) or to talk about relationships between people.
+Examples:
+- This is Peter‘s father.
+(NOT the father of Peter)
+- Peter and Mary‘s car is red.
+- My cat‘s ears are white.

+We also use the possessive ‘s to talk about shops and houses.
+Examples:
+- I am at John‘s. (= at John’s house)
+- I need to go to the chemist‘s. (= the chemist’s shop)

+Possessive of: We use "of" and NOT "‘s" when we talk about things (and not people or pets).
+Examples:
+- The end of the street (NOT the street’s end)
+- A picture of the eclipse (NOT the eclipse’s picture)
+- The man of the match (NOT the match’s man)

+### Compound nouns

+With nouns that are used together very often, we often use them together without of and without ‘s.
+Examples:
+- A school bus
+- The city center
+- The car key

+### Whose

+Use 1: We use the question word "whose" to ask about possession.
 There are two possible forms:

--- whose + noun
-Examples
+- Whose + noun.
+Examples:
-Whose car is this?
+  - Whose car is this?
-Whose books are those?
+  - Whose books are those?

--- whose without a noun
+- Whose without a noun.
+Examples:
-Examples
-Whose is this car?
+  - Whose is this car?
-Whose are those books?
+  - Whose are those books?

--- When we answer with the possessive ‘s, we can also use ‘s + noun or ‘s without a noun.
+- When we answer with the possessive ‘s, we can also use ‘s + noun or ‘s without a noun.
+Examples:
-Examples
-Whose is this car?
+  - Whose is this car?
-It’s John‘s car
+  - It’s John‘s car
-It’s John‘s.
+  - It’s John‘s.

-- Whose vs who’s
+-  Whose vs who's

--- Whose = possession (of who)
--- Who’s = who is
+Whose = possession (of who) | Who's = who is | Examples:
-Examples
-Whose car is this?
-(NOT Who’s car is this?)
+- Whose car is this?
+(NOT Who's car is this?)
-Who’s that man in the lobby?
+Who's that man in the lobby?
 (NOT Whose that man in the lobby?)

 ------> There and it <------